romanz/electrs/README.md

 API documentation [is available here](https://github.com/blockstream/esplora/blob/master/API.md).

+Documentation for the database schema and indexing process [is available here](doc/schema.md).

 ### Installing & indexing

 Install Rust, Bitcoin Core and the `clang` and `cmake` packages, then: